iamprimishra/Access-Control/README.md

 Hardware components include a **Rugged Board-A5D2x**, **RFID reader module**, and **RTC module** for accurate timekeeping. **I2C** and **UART** protocols enable seamless communication.
 A user-friendly webinterface is created using **HTML**, **CSS**, and **JavaScript**, allowing administrators to efficiently manage access settings and user information.
 Alocally hosted **Python Server** handles data storage and access control logic.

 **Multithreading** and the **MRAA** embedded library optimize performance.
 Linux is chosen for stability and security.
-Overall, the Access Control project provides a scalable solution for *secure accessmanagement*, combining hardware componentsand software technologies effectively.
+Overall, the Access Control project provides a scalable solution for *secure access management*, combining hardware componentsand software technologies effectively.